No fees unless we win

 How do I file a negligence lawsuit?

-Your attorney will usually file the lawsuit in the county where the action forming the basis of the injury occurred.
+Your experienced attorneys will usually file the lawsuit in the county where the action forming the basis of the injury occurred.
 For example, a person injured by a drunk driver in Springfield, Illinois, would likely be filed in Sangamon County, with the Seventh Judicial District Court.
 The Illinois Code of Civil Procedure states:

 § 2-101.
 Generally.
 Except as otherwise provided in this Act, every action must be commenced (1) in the county of residence of any defendant who is joined in good faith and with probable cause for the purpose of obtaining a judgment against him or her and not solely for the purpose of fixing venue in that county, or (2) in the county in which the transaction or some part thereof occurred out of which the cause of action arose.
 735 ILCS 5/2-101.
 Source: ILGA.Gov